-Call Tone-when the Call key is pressed, an attention tone is transmitted.
+Call Tone-When the Call button is pressed, an attention tone is transmitted.
 This option allows you to choose one of ten tones.

-Roger Tone-when the Talk key is released, a tone is sent to signify the end of the transmission.
-This option allows you to choose one of four tones or set the tone to Off.
+Roger Tone-When the Talk button is released, a tone is sent to signify the end of the transmission.
+This option allows you to choose one of four tones, or set the tone to Off.

-Ring Tone-when an incoming transmission is received, an attention tone sounds.
+Ring Tone-When an incoming transmission is received, an attention tone will sound.
 This option allows you to choose one of ten tones or set the tone to Off.
-The Ring Tone will not sound again until there has been 45 seconds of radio inactivity.
+The Ring tone will not sound again until there has been 45 seconds of radio inactivity.